 Ron Kavana

-I commissioned Ron to create this epic two-hour body of work in 1999.
-Its full title is 1798 – 1998: IRISH SONGS OF REBELLION, RESISTANCE AND RECONCILIATION.
-The further description of the contents on the front of album re-enforces the message thus: The troubled history if Ireland is forever enshrined in Folksong.
+The full title of the two CD set was 1798 – 1998: IRISH SONGS OF REBELLION, RESISTANCE AND RECONCILIATION.
+The further description of the contents on the front of album re-enforced the message thus: The troubled history is Ireland is forever enshrined in Folksong.
 This collection is distilled from the thousands of songs, stories and poems wrought from the hands and hearts of the people of Ireland over the centuries.

-From the outset, Ron was keen to emphasise the importance of the “resistance and reconciliation” elements of the title.
+From the outset of the project, Ron was keen to emphasise the importance of the “resistance and reconciliation” elements of the title.
 Until this opportunity, these vital aspects had largely been ignored in song over the previous two-hundred years in favour the “rebellion” bit.
 He eloquently redressed the balance in two of his own compositions - Reconciliation and Truth and Understanding.
+An expanded edition the project named IRISH WAYS which included a hardback book and four CDs was printed in 2007.

 ARTIST LINKS: